Mom’s Famous Homemade Beef Vegetable Soup

 • Strain the beef stock, removing all solids but keeping the liquids.
 Pour the liquids back into the stock pot.

-• Pour in Kettle and Fire bone broth, bouillon, chuck roast, chopped carrots and celery.
+• Pour in beef bone broth, bouillon, chuck roast, chopped carrots and celery.
 Let simmer covered for 30-45 minutes or until the veggies are tender.

 • Add in diced tomatoes, chopped cauliflower, broccoli and cabbage.
 Cook until the vegetables are tender, about another 25-30 minutes.
 Serve with a slice of sourdough bread.
 Enjoy!